 Award-winning Science Projects

-A World Bridge® (AWB) is an international award-winning program that uses advanced teaching methods and incorporates real-world projects involving NASA, industry and government partners.
+The Northern Horizon (formerly A World Bridge) is an international award-winning program that uses advanced teaching methods and incorporates real-world projects involving NASA, industry and government partners.

-The A World Bridge® program is pleased to announce that on January 2, 2020, the network of Earthquake Signal Precursor stations in San Jose, CA, successfully recorded pre-earthquake signals 17 hours before a 3.9 magnitude earthquake.
-These highly sophisticated magnetic field monitoring stations are designed, built and tested by the A World Bridge® students.
+The Northern Horizon program is pleased to announce that on January 2, 2020, the network of Earthquake Signal Precursor stations in San Jose, CA, successfully recorded pre-earthquake signals 17 hours before a 3.9 magnitude earthquake.
+These highly sophisticated magnetic field monitoring stations are designed, built and tested by Northern Horizon students.

 Each station delivers around 13 million data records / day.
-The data is analyzed and then visualized in real-time using NASA’s WorldWind 4D geospatial platform, all thanks to the programming expertise of the A World Bridge® students.
+The data is analyzed and then visualized in real-time using NASA’s WorldWind 4D geospatial platform, all thanks to the programming expertise of Northern Horizon students.
 The data generated by these stations are currently under study and analysis by scientists from NASA Ames Research Center and other organizations, who are also serving as mentors for our students.

 Awards and Recognition